Support with grief

 Loneliness

-Many people describe feeling very lonely following the death of a relative or friend.
-This is understandable, particularly if the person who has died is someone you shared your life or your home with for a long time.
+Many people describe feeling very lonely after their relative or friend has died.
+This is understandable, particularly if the person who died is someone you shared your life or your home with for a long time.

-People describe feeling lonely even when they are going about their everyday lives and are surrounded by family and friends.
+Loneliness is sometimes described as a constant feeling that does not go away.
+People describe feeling lonely even when they are going about their everyday lives and are surrounded by family or friends.
 This is not unusual.
-It may take time to get used to the person not being around.
+It will take time to get used to the person not being around.

 Fear

-Fear is another common and natural feeling after the death of a relative or friend.
-For example, you may worry about having to do things on your own and how you are going to manage.
-Or you may worry about going back to work or going out socially.
+Fear is a natural feeling after the death of a relative or friend.
+For example, you may worry about having to do things on your own and how you will manage.
+You may worry about going back to work or going out socially again.

 Sadness

 Some people become very depressed and stop looking after themselves properly.
-If this happens, you may need extra support.
+If this happens, talk to your GP.
+You may need extra support.
+They may refer you to someone to talk to, such as a counsellor or local bereavement group.
+They may also discuss whether medicines could help you.

 Longing